Bayeux Tapestry tituli: Scene 12

-Scene 12 is another notable scene, however it is studied because of its tituli.
+Scene 12 is a notable scene studied because of its tituli.
 It appears as though "a different writer took over the inscription at this point and saw himself as beginning here; or that the same scribe began a new stint of work here."
 The upper border has dipped at this point and the birds and beasts depicted in it are large.
 "The tituli is accordingly forced into smaller letters and is very intermittent, being fitted in round a tree, a sword, hands, spears, and birds’ heads.
 It seems likely that the first workshop completed the main register and the upper border, leaving the inscription (and possibly the lower border) incomplete."

 Scenes 29 and 30

-Another notable event occurs in scenes 29 and 30, the coronation of Harold as king.
+Another notable event occurs in scenes 29 and 30, depicting the coronation of Harold as king.
 In this scene, Harold is seated on the throne, with nobles to his left and Archbishop Stigand to his right.
 The tituli states, "Here they gave the king's crown to Harold" in scene 29, and "Here sits Harold King of the English" in scene 30.
 The coronation of King Harold is important because as the masses are cheering for Harold, Halley's Comet appears in the sky.
 This scene also includes a fleet of ships in the lower border, which foreshadows the Norman invasion and the English defeat at the hands of William the Conqueror.